 Notice that most of those in this painting have festive faces except the ones standing under the chuppah.

-Standing to the right of the bridegroom is an older gentleman.
+Standing beside the bridegroom is an older gentleman.
 Being that he is standing with the groom suggests that he could be the bridegroom’s Father.

 MOTHER OF THE BRIDE